MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, search engine settings are imported at first run, and users can choose whether to import this data manually during later browsing sessions.

 You can set this policy as a recommendation.
-This means that Google Chrome imports search engine settings on first run, but users can select or clear the **search engine** option during manual import.
+This means that Microsoft Edge imports search engine settings on first run, but users can select or clear the **search engine** option during manual import.

 **Note**: This policy currently manages importing from Internet Explorer (on Windows 7, 8, and 10).